Asset Management > Workflows and tickets > Participating in a workflow

 2. bIn the task preview section, click the button that corresponds to the action that you want to perform.

-3. Image depicting the Unassigned Tasks tab on the Tasks Inbox page.
-The Task Details tab is open for the task that is selected in the Tasks section.
+The Tasks Inbox is open, and the Asset Details tab is displayed for the task selected in the Tasks section.